Yazzine02/GuessingGame_shell/README.md

 # Guessing game using shell
 Make was run at
-Tue Mar 12 10:19:11 AM +00 2024
+Tue Mar 12 04:11:58 PM +00 2024
-The number of lines contained in guessingGame.sh is
+The number of lines contained in guessingGame.sh is: 32
-32 guessingGame.sh